-- Beat the butter and sugar in the bowl of a stand mixer until light and fluffy.
+- Beat the sugar and butter in the bowl of a stand mixer until light and fluffy.

-- Beat in the egg & yolk one at a time.
+- Beat in the egg and yolk one after the other.
 Mix until completely combined.
-Scrape the bowl several times.
+Scrape down the sides of the bowl.

-- Turn the mixer to low, beat in the flour mixture until the dough just comes together and you can’t see any flour.
+- Turn the mixer to low, beat in the flour mixture until the dough just comes together and you can’t see any streaks of flour.
 Do not overmix.
 (The dough should hold when pressed together between your fingertips.
-If not, lightly mix in up to 1 tablespoon cream or milk.)
+If not, lightly mix in up to 1 tablespoon milk.)